 With both Jordan Miles and the three Pittsburgh Police officers claiming a win after Monday’s split jury verdict, Mayor Bill Peduto played it down the middle.

-The civil re-trial continues for three Pittsburgh Police officers who are accused of using excessive force against a former CAPA student.
+The jury has reached a verdict in the civil trial against three police officers accused of using excessive force against a former CAPA student.